kyma-incubator/reconciler/README.md

 ### 3.2.1 Ingress (Incoming)

-The reconciler interface is based on REST as its currently only used by technical clients.
+The reconciler interfaces (mothership and component reconcilers) are based on REST as its currently only used by technical clients.

 Two OpenAPI specifications are established: